getsafle/safle-identity-wallet/README.md

 This package is used to interact with Inblox smart contracts.
 Registered Registrars can use this package to set and update handlename for the user.

+Anyone can use this for Inblox Identity Resolution.

 For now the registrar process is manual, if you want to become one, drop us an email or engage on our social media channels.
 We will be making it democratic and decentralised soon, it's already in the smart contracts [Hint: You can build on it by yourself too!].